open/close all folders

 - The medieval Templar order of knights was disbanded and its leaders burnt for heresy due to allegations they really worshiped such a demon, one Baphomet, whose statues and representations conveniently turned up for the trial depicting a horned demon with beard, breasts and an erection that would have pleased erection-fanciers everywhere.
-Allegedly Baphomet, or the qualities he/she/it symbolizes, are still held in esteem by some higher degrees of Freemasonry.
+Allegedly Baphomet, or the qualities he/she/it symbolizes is popular among the 19th and 20th Century occult.

-- The Egyptian Pharaoh Akhenaten IV, most famous for trying to change the nation to Atenism, is depicted in art with an unusually feminine figure, including wide hips; nearly every other Pharaoh is shown as a young, physically fit man, no matter what they looked like in reality.
+- The Egyptian Pharaoh Akhenaten ci-devant Amenhotep IV, most famous for trying to change the nation to Atenism, is depicted in art with an unusually feminine figure, including wide hips; nearly every other Pharaoh is shown as a young, physically fit man, no matter what they looked like in reality.
 Some scholars believe Akhenaten was trying to invoke this trope as part of his religious reforms, while others think he just actually looked like this and didn't care if the artists showed it.